 - UIAA falls: at least 5 with 55 kg

-- static elongation 12 %
+- Static elongation 12 %

 Half ropes are mainly used in alpine climbing, mountaineering and traditional climbing.
-The usage of two different strands of rope raises the redundancy: The probability that both are severed at the same time by a rockfall or a sharp edge is extremely low.
+The usage of two different strands of rope raises the redundancy: the probability that both are severed at the same time by a rockfall or a sharp edge is extremely low.

 However, the biggest advantage of half ropes is that you have the entire length for rappelling (60 m single rope = 30 m rappelling stretch.
 2×60 m half rope = 60 m rappelling stretch).
 This can be especially helpful when retreating from or aborting a route.
-However, half ropes don’t always have to be used with double strand – on a glacier for example, where a “serious” fall is unlikely, you can easily just carry one strand with you.
+However, half ropes don’t always have to be used with a double strand – on a glacier for example, where a “serious” fall is unlikely, you can easily just carry one strand with you.
 This should, however, absolutely be waterproofed, since a wet rope is not only much heavier, but also unwieldly (especially when frozen) and loses resilience.